Global Destination Reviews: Queenstown, New Zealand

 For the peeps that are down for some daredevil antics but just can't seem to picture themselves plummeting through the sky, no worries.
 There's plenty on the ground for you to experience or, should we say, water-level.
 Helmet up and grab your paddles, it's white water rafting time.

 There are some goodies ready for you to climb, hike, stare at and slide down!

 Another winter sensation located just 20 minutes out from Queenstown is Coronet Peak.
-Catch yourself headed up there on a bluebird day and you will be delighted with powdery peaks and surprisingly not a tree in sight.
-It has the best learning area for any newbies to the winter sport game and a good hangout area for anyone hoping to just come and watch/eat and drink.
+Catch yourself headed up there on a bluebird day and you'll be delighted with powdery peaks and, surprisingly, not a tree in sight.
+It has the best learning area for any newbies to the winter sport game and a good hangout area for anyone hoping to just watch/eat and drink.

-Of course mountains aren't just there for snow to settle on and although Cardrona is a fave for shredding it is also the perfect spot in summer for hiking and midnight star gazing with a cold beverage in hand.
+Of course the mountains aren't just there for snow to settle on.
+Although, while Cardrona is a fave for shredding, it is also the perfect spot in summer for hiking and midnight star gazing with a cold beverage in hand.
 It's pretty much perfection all year round!

-Food is always a good idea and there is plenty to chew your way through when you're in Queenstown.
+Food is always a good idea and there's plenty to chew your way through when you're in Queenstown.

 You would probably need to move to Queenstown to experience every drink being served in town so make sure if you're there for a little while that you check out Threesixty at Crowne Plaza for floor to ceiling views from up high and delicious cocktails, Below Zero Ice Bar because, well, ice bars are always a cool novelty and of course Atlas Beer Cafe for a perfected selection of craft beers.
 All ideal for an end of day chill out.

 Feeling like getting your groove on?
 There's a few little spots for you to find your patch of dancefloor and get turnt.
-You will find The Boiler Room is filled with people until the early hours of the morning, Searle Lane is a hit for party goers and you can finish it off with a bit of dubstep at Tardis.
+You will find Loco Cantina is filled with people until the early hours of the morning, Searle Lane is a hit for party goers and you can finish it off with a bit of themed fun at Cowboys.